SpacialCircumstances/viste/README.md

 # Viste

-Experimenting with reactive programming in Rust.
+Viste (Quenya for "change") is a simple library for reactive programming with Rust.
+Viste is focused on an efficient implementation of reactive programming and tries to avoid unnecessary cloning and recomputation.

 ## Events